COVID-19: The Impact of a Pandemic on Mental Health

 - Define the term “pandemic.”

-- Describe the psychological effects of a widespread infectious illness on the general population and effects unique to healthcare workers.
+- Describe the psychological effects of a widespread infectious illness and effects unique to healthcare workers.

-- Summarize strategies to reduce mental health impacts among patients and healthcare workers.
+- Summarize strategies to reduce mental health impacts among healthcare workers.

 - Discuss the “duty of care” concept.